sap-tutorials/Tutorials/tutorials/ai-core-aiapi-postman-deploy/ai-core-aiapi-postman-deploy.md

 [ACCORDION-BEGIN [Step 5: ](Stop deployed model)]

 The Inference service runs 24/7.
-In order to reduce costs we stop it.
+In order to reduce costs you may stop the deployment.

 > **COLLECTIONS** > *PATCH* Stop deployment